Yes! We are able to sell a variety of scheduled medications in accordance with Drug Enforcement Agency (DEA) classifications to specific states.

 How can my doctor send you a prescription for a controlled substance?

-The only accepted method for transmitting a new prescription for controlled substances is through electronic prescribing (Honeybee Health in Culver City, California).
+The best method for receiving a new prescription for controlled substances is through electronic prescribing (Honeybee Health in Culver City, California)

-Verbal authorizations, faxed prescriptions, or transfers from other pharmacies are not accepted for controlled substances at this time.
+Verbal authorizations and faxed prescriptions are not accepted for controlled substances at this time.

 Can my controlled substance prescription be put onto automatic refills?